RTEMS/rtems-docs/c-user/config/device-driver.rst

 CONFIGURE_APPLICATION_NEEDS_SIMPLE_TASK_CONSOLE_DRIVER
 ------------------------------------------------------

-CONSTANT:
+.. rubric:: CONSTANT:

 ``CONFIGURE_APPLICATION_NEEDS_SIMPLE_TASK_CONSOLE_DRIVER``

-OPTION TYPE:
+.. rubric:: OPTION TYPE:

 This configuration option is a boolean feature define.

-DEFAULT CONFIGURATION:
+.. rubric:: DEFAULT CONFIGURATION:

 If this configuration option is undefined, then the described feature is not enabled.

-DESCRIPTION:
+.. rubric:: DESCRIPTION:

 In case this configuration option is defined, then the Simple Task Console Driver is initialized during system initialization.

-NOTES:
+.. rubric:: NOTES:

 This device driver is responsible for providing the :file:`/dev/console` device file.
 This device is used to initialize the standard input, output, and error file descriptors.

 This device driver reads via :c:func:`getchark`.

 This device driver writes into a write buffer.
 The count of characters written into the write buffer is returned.
 It might be less than the requested count, in case the write buffer is full.
 The write is non-blocking and may be called from interrupt context.
 A dedicated task reads from the write buffer and outputs the characters via :c:func:`rtems_putc`.
 This task runs with the least important priority.
 The write buffer size is 2047 characters and it is not configurable.

 Use ``fsync( STDOUT_FILENO )`` or ``fdatasync( STDOUT_FILENO )`` to drain the
 write buffer.

 The Termios framework is not used.
 There is no support to change device settings, e.g.  baud, stop bits, parity, etc.

 The

 * :ref:`CONFIGURE_APPLICATION_NEEDS_CONSOLE_DRIVER`,

 * :ref:`CONFIGURE_APPLICATION_NEEDS_SIMPLE_CONSOLE_DRIVER`, and

 * ``CONFIGURE_APPLICATION_NEEDS_SIMPLE_TASK_CONSOLE_DRIVER``

 configuration options are mutually exclusive.

 ..
 Generated from spec:/acfg/if/appl-needs-stub-driver

+.. raw:: latex

+    \clearpage

 .. index:: CONFIGURE_APPLICATION_NEEDS_STUB_DRIVER